Product Evaluation Introduction

 - PROBA-V re-processing Change Summary: from August 2016 – January 2017, the entire PROBA-V archive (spanning from October 2013 – present) was re-processed.
 This document summarises the major and minor modifications to algorithms, data, and metadata.

-- PROBA-V Collection 1 Evaluation: this document provides a preliminary comparison of the reprocessed PROBA-V data (Collection 1) with the previous version of the data archive (Collection 0).
-The comparison was carried out on S1 and S10 surface reflectance and NDVI data over a 6-months period.
-A report that documents the comparison of the entire Collection 1 and Collection 0 data archives will be published here soon.
+- PROBA-V Collection 1 Evaluation: this paper provides a comparison of the reprocessed PROBA-V data (Collection 1) with the previous version of the data archive (Collection 0).
+The comparison was carried out on S10 surface reflectance and NDVI data over the entire Collection 1 and Collection 0 data archives.
+The evaluation focuses on (i) qualitative and quantitative assessment of the new cloud detection scheme; (ii) quantification of the effect of the reprocessing by comparing C1 to C0; and (iii) evaluation of the spatio-temporal stability of the combined SPOT/VGT and PROBA-V archive through comparison to METOP/AVHRR.

 - SPOT-VGT Collection 3 Evaluation: The entire SPOT-VGT data archive (21 April 1998 – 31 May 2014) was reprocessed in 2015 – 2016.
-The Evaluation Report describes the comparison of S1 and S10 surface reflectance and NDVI from the re-processed Collection 3 with the previous Collection 2, as well as a consistency analysis between Collection 3 VGT1 and VGT2 data.
+The paper describes the comparison S10 surface reflectance and NDVI from the re-processed Collection 3 with the previous Collection 2, as well as a consistency analysis between Collection 3 VGT1 and VGT2 data.
 Further, the Collection 3 data were compared with external satellite reference data (MODIS and METOP-AVHRR).

 - Comparison SPOT-VGT – PROBA-V: A short note reporting on the comparison between SPOT-VGT and PROBA-V surface reflectances and NDVI for data before and after the re-processings.
 The comparison was performed on S10 composites for the overlapping observational period (November 2013 – May 2014).